HALE VETERINARY CLINIC

 EXAMINATION ROOM

 We have a small staff lounge where we can take our breaks and our meals.
-We can also offer our clients coffee, tea and filtered water.

 STAFF LOUNGE